10 Best HVAC Companies in New Haven, CT

 Frequently Asked Questions About HVAC in New Haven, CT

-Generally, your HVAC system should be inspected twice a year.
-After an inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also call a technician if you start to notice any issues, such as leaks, unusual smells, or strange noises.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected twice a year.
+Following an inspection, your technician will inform you what services are needed.
+You should also call a technician if you notice new issues such as unusual smells, strange noises, or leaks.
+If your home has ductwork, you should have it inspected every few years.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
-You may also consider a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at a time.
+You may also consider installing a smart thermostat.

 • Keep your attic well-ventilated and make sure all doors and windows are well-sealed.